Introduction

 • knime.yml, which contains important metadata about your extension.

-• my_extension.py, which contains Python definitions of the nodes of your extension.
+• extension.py, which contains Python definitions of the nodes of your extension.

 • config.yml, just outside of the folder, which contains the information that binds your extension and the corresponding conda/Python environment with KNIME Analytics Platform.

-4. Create a conda/Python environment containing the knime-python-base metapackage, together with the node development API knime-extension for the KNIME Analytics Platform you are using.
-If you are using conda, you can create the environment by running the following command in your terminal (macOS/Linux) or Anaconda Prompt (Windows):
+4. Create a Python environment for your extension containing the knime-python-base metapackage, together with the node development API knime-extension for the KNIME Analytics Platform you are using.
+You can simply do this by running the following pixi command in your terminal (also in a terminal window in VS Code):

-Note that you must append both the knime and conda-forge channels to the commands to install the mandatory packages.
-To install additional packages, for your specific use case, we recommend using the conda-forge channel.
+To install additional packages, for your specific use case, we recommend using the conda-forge channel, which is added by default.

-5. Edit the config.yml file located just outside of the tutorial_extension (for this example, the file already exists with prefilled fields and values, but you would need to manually create it for future extensions that you develop).
-The contents should be as follows:
+5. Edit the config.yml file located in the root folder of the knime-python-extension-template (for this example, the file already exists with prefilled fields and values, but you would need to adjust them).
+The content should be as follows:

 <extension_id>: